DKISTDC/dkist/docs/tutorial/3_dataset_dimensionality.md

 ds.axis_world_coords()
 ```

-This method (when called without any arguments) returns a tuple of coordinate objects covering all the different world axes, in this case it returns a `SkyCoord` for the two spataial axes, a `SpectralCoord` for the spectral axis, a `Time` object for the temporal axis and a `StokesCoord` for the Stokes axis.
+This method (when called without any arguments) returns a tuple of coordinate objects covering all the different world axes, in this case it returns a `SkyCoord` for the two spatial axes, a `SpectralCoord` for the spectral axis, a `Time` object for the temporal axis and a `StokesCoord` for the Stokes axis.

 +++